Poojavenkata/Disaster-Response-Pipeline/write a data science blog post/README.md

 ## Installation <a name="installation"></a>

-The code runs with no issues with anaconda jupyter notebook.
-All we need is python 3 installed on the system.
+This code runs with no issues using python version 3.* .The code uses libraries like pandas, matplotlib, seaborn and numpy of anaconda jupyter distribution.

+Also, the dataset of StackOverflow 2017 survey can be found in the data folder above.

 ## Project Motivation<a name="motivation"></a>